leon-thomm/Ryven/README.md

         )
 ```

-and another one which prints them
+...and another one which prints them

 ```python
 class PrintNode(Node):